horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/makerdao.md

 MKR tokens can be bought and sold on [cryptocurrency exchanges](../../fundamentals/en/6-buying-cryptocurrency-basics.md) just like Bitcoin or Ethereum.
 The price of the MKR token is determined by the open market forces.

-Just like the DAI, the MKR token is an Ethereum based token and can be stored in pretty much any [non-custodial wallet](../../fundamentals/en/2-wallets-basics.md) like Unstoppable, [https://unstoppable.money](https://unstoppable.money).
+Just like the DAI, the MKR token is an Ethereum based token and can be stored in pretty much any [non-custodial wallet](../../fundamentals/en/2-wallets-basics.md).

 ### 1.4 Key Players